augiedb/VariousAndSundryCS/2015-09-07-core-elixir-follow-up-list-dot-delete-all.markdown

   defp delete_all([value|t], value, end_list) do
 ```

 Now, look at that and realize that in one major case, it's the same function.
 When the tail is an empty list, the first version will be triggered instead of the second.
-But why bother?
-They can be treated the same way if your base case (the one that returns the final results) is just looking for an empty list in the end.
+Can we combined those two into one?
+Yes, if the base case (the one that returns the final results) is rewritten to look for just an empty list.

 Those middle three functions can then be combined down into two: